-In all likelihood, you may have seen a Google My Business (GMB) listing for someone else’s business when searching for a service provider on Google.
+In all likelihood, you may have seen a Google My Business (GMB) and Bing My Business (It uses Apple Maps) listing for someone else’s business when searching for a service provider on Google.
 Ever wished if your local business could also appear there when people searched for similar businesses?
 It isn’t a difficult thing to achieve.
 But before you start putting efforts to get your business there, you must know what Google My Business is all about.

 What is Google My Business?